1//===-- llvm/Support/TargetOpcodes.def - Target Indep Opcodes ---*- C++ -*-===//

 63

-64/// SUBREG_TO_REG - Assert the value of bits in a super register.
+64/// SUBREG_TO_REG - Expose the value of bits in a super register.

-65/// The result of this instruction is the value of the second operand inserted
+68/// The result of this instruction is the value of the first operand inserted

-66/// into the subregister specified by the third operand.
+69/// into the subregister specified by the second operand.
 All other bits are

-68/// first operand.
-This instruction just communicates information; No code
+71/// This instruction just communicates information; No code should be generated.

 72HANDLE_TARGET_OPCODE(SUBREG_TO_REG)